How Many Grams Of Protein Per Day? – Lose Weight, Not Muscle

 By alternating a VLCD with days that are more normal, you can lose weight and lose it in the form of pure fat — provided you add in some resistance training and have at least the minimum amount of quality protein.
 As long as you meet the minimum requirements, you don’t have to worry too much about how many grams of protein per day you eat.

-For some of the best protein shakes I’ve found, checkout Prograde’s protein.
-They make really good supplements and focus on quality.
+For some of the best protein shakes I’ve found, checkout either Prograde’s protein or BioTrust’s protein.
+Both companies make really good supplements and focus on quality.
 Just remember that you don’t need to consume an extreme amount.
 Protein shakes are a great way to supplement your diet and to add more protein without much more calories, but whole foods are still an overall better source than shakes.